K-Schriber/Computer-Science-Internal-Assessment/README.md

 Figure 3 ER Diagram of the construction Application.
 This diagram depicts the database structure used to store the phots, projects, comments, and users of the application.
-It also shows the relations ships between simliar tables variables.
+It also shows the relationsships between tables.A 1-to-1 relationship exists between build_session and photo, where each build session can have one photo.
+1-to-many relationships include a project having multiple tasks and build_sessions, and each build_session having multiple build_session_costs.
+There are also many-to-many relationships, such as between project and tag through the project_tags table, where a project can have many tags, and a tag can belong to many projects.
+This structure allows flexible project management and cost tracking.

 <img width="1192" alt="Screenshot 2024-09-23 at 11 00 52 AM" src="https://github.com/user-attachments/assets/b35387c9-09f9-4e58-a601-160f747329c6">